handrew/wordcel/docs/dag.md

 ### Quick Start with the CLI

-There is a CLI! `wordcel dag --help`:
+There is a powerful CLI available.
+Get started with `wordcel dag --help`:

 ```
 Usage: wordcel dag [OPTIONS] COMMAND [ARGS]...

-  WordcelDAG commands.
+  🔗 WordcelDAG commands for pipeline management

+  Create, execute, and visualize LLM processing pipelines using
+  declarative YAML configuration files.

 Options:
   --help  Show this message and exit.

 Commands:
+  describe         🔎 Show detailed information about a specific node type
+  dryrun           🔍 Show what would be executed without running the pipeline
   execute          Execute a pipeline.
-  list-node-types  List available node types.
+  list-node-types  📋 List all available node types with descriptions
-  new              Create a new pipeline.
+  new              📝 Create a new pipeline configuration file
   visualize        Visualize a pipeline.
 ```

-1. Start by creating a new YAML file with `wordcel dag new your_yaml_file.yaml`.
+1.  **Create a new pipeline file:** Start by creating a new YAML file with a template.
+    `wordcel dag new your_pipeline.yaml --template basic`

+2.  **Inspect node types:** See what's available to use in your pipeline.
+    `wordcel dag list-node-types`

+3.  **Get node details:** Get detailed information about a specific node.
+    `wordcel dag describe llm`

-2. Edit the resulting yaml file according to your needs.
-You can use `wordcel dag visualize your_yaml_file.yaml visualization.png --custom-nodes /path/to/your/nodes.py` to save an image of your DAG to inspect visually.
+4.  **Visualize your DAG:** Before running, you can save an image of your DAG to inspect it visually.
+    `wordcel dag visualize your_pipeline.yaml visualization.png`

+5.  **Dry run your pipeline:** Validate the configuration and see the execution plan without running any tasks.
+This is highly recommended.
+    `wordcel dag dryrun your_pipeline.yaml`

-3. Once you are satisfied, you can run `wordcel dag execute your_yaml_file.yaml --verbose` to run the DAG and get a nice output.
+6.  **Execute the pipeline:** Once you are satisfied, run the DAG.

-The `--config` param for `execute` can be used to do a simple string template substitution in the YAML, in case you want to be able to pass in variables in the CLI at runtime.
-You might use:

-`wordcel dag execute pipeline.yaml -c key_to_replace your_value -c another_key another_value` to substitute `"${key_to_replace}"` and `"${another_key}"` wherever it is found in the `pipeline.yaml` file.
-(Note the `${}` templating with the dollar sign, as it is different than the `{}` templating done at the `LLMNode`, and the same templating as with `StringTemplateNode`.
-Make sure that your `runtime_config_params` do not overlap with the placeholders in the `StringTemplateNode`s).

-Similarly `--input` or `-i` can be used to give values to the DAG as if you were running `.execute(input_data=input_data)` in Python code, though it is not very ergonomic to give more complex values.
+    `wordcel dag execute your_pipeline.yaml --verbose`

+You can pass variables to your pipeline at runtime using `--config-param` and `--input`:

+-   `--config-param` (`-c`): Substitutes variables in the YAML file.
+For example, `wordcel dag execute pipeline.yaml -c key_to_replace your_value` will replace all instances of `${key_to_replace}` in the YAML file with `your_value`.
+-   `--input` (`-i`): Provides input data directly to a node.
+For example, `wordcel dag execute pipeline.yaml -i node_id "some value"` is the CLI equivalent of `dag.execute(input_data={"node_id": "some value"})`.

 ## DAG Configuration (YAML)